daviddahl/david-dahl/resume.md

 #### Jun 2020 to present

+##### Senior Principal Software Engineer, Office of the CTO

+- Driving strategic and long-term software projects in the Gen AI, Observability, Programability and various other spaces for F5 BIG-IP, NGINX and Distributed Cloud offerings.

 ##### Principal Software Engineer, AI Team & Greenhouse Innovation Team

 - Design and implementation of an AI Assistant service that product teams can easily leverage